A national invitation to reframe how we treat skin.

 That the sector is regulated to protect the public and the profession.

-That the titles of skin therapist and beauty therapist are protected by law.
+That the titles skin therapist and beauty therapist are protected by law.

 Phase One: Quiet Questions